ttalvitie/browservice/README.md

 ## Setup

 A Browservice setup consists of two machines; the Browservice proxy server and the client.
 Currently, Linux is the only supported operating system for the proxy server; the supported CPU architectures are i386, x86_64, ARM and ARM64.
 The proxy server should also have sufficient memory and CPU performance to run the Chromium browser.
+Due to the Linux kernel features required by the Chromium security sandbox, it is difficult to get the Browservice proxy to run in a Docker container; you should use a Linux virtual machine instead.

 For the client, many different operating systems and browsers should work, but the greatest chance of success is achieved using an OS-browser-combination that is close to one of the entries in the [table of supported client browsers](#supported-client-browsers).
-The performance of the different client browsers have not been benchmarked, but as a rule of thumb for Windows systems, the newest version of Intenet Explorer available for the system is typically the fastest.
+The performance of the different client browsers have not been benchmarked, but as a rule of thumb for Windows systems, the newest version of Internet Explorer available for the system is typically the fastest.

 Only the proxy server needs an Internet connection; the client only needs to be able to connect to the proxy server.
 It is advisable not to expose the client directly to the Internet.
 One possible network setup is to have two interfaces on the proxy server: one for Internet and another for the local connection to the client.
 If both machines are virtual machines, host-only adapters can be used for the local connection between the proxy server and the client.